 - Having a digestive issue that disrupts nutrient absorption, such as inflammatory bowel disease, Crohn’s disease or an ulcer.

 - Frequently taking over-the-counter pain relievers, especially aspirin, which block certain nutrients.

 - Sometimes anemia is genetically inherited, and therefore less likely to be due to lifestyle factors or your diet.
 These include aplastic anemia (your body doesn’t produce enough red blood cells), bone marrow diseases like leukemia and myelofibrosis, hemolytic anemia (red blood cells are destroyed faster than bone marrow can replace them), or sickle cell anemia (having a defective form of hemoglobin that produce red blood cells which can’t be used, and causes blood cells to die prematurely).
+A genetic disorder called G6PD deficiency may also contribute to anemia.
 (5)

 How Your Diet Affects Anemia

 Aside from getting enough iron and B vitamins (more on this below), what’s one of the most important things you can do to overcome anemia?
 Remove processed and junk foods from your diet as much as possible.
 Consuming lots of empty calories — like processed and junk foods, such refined grains, fast food, synthetic ingredients or excess sugar, for example — can contribute to deficiencies in essential nutrients, fatigue, weight gain, weakness and also inflammatory bowel disease or candida.

 Candida is a condition that results in high levels of yeast proliferating and disturbing the normal pH balance and mucous lining of the GI tract.
 This causes changes how you absorb nutrients.
 Oftentimes, digestive issues like IBD or candida and anemia are linked, especially in women.
 If you ever notice a white color on your tongue or in the back of your throat, or if you ever tend to get any sort of yeast issues, these are signs of candida symptoms.
 Along with digestive issues, chronic fatigue, brain fog is often overlooked as a sign of candida and IBD.
 IBD or candida overgrowth can cause a lack of focus, poor physical coordination, difficulty in concentrating on tasks and poor memory, just like anemia can.
 (6)